-CAMILLE SEAMAN INTERVIEW:
+CAMILLE SEAMAN and Nikki Silva:

 A climate change documentarian and a first-hand witness to the melting of the glaciers, acclaimed photographer Camille Seaman is a contributing National Geographic photographer, TED Senior Fellow, and Stanford Knight Fellow.
 Nikki Silva of NPR’s Kitchen Sisters interviews Seaman in a live-streamed conversation that invites questions from viewers via chat.Watch Seaman’s TED Talk:Click here on or after August 8, 7pm PDT to see Seaman’s images set to composer Sean Shepherd’s work Melt, first premiered in 2018 by the Cabrillo Festival Orchestra, led by Cristian Macelaru.